Family Meerkat Photographs

 After the whole Suricate family has left the burrow, a little sunbath was taken.
 The hunt begins, foraging for food.
 One adult animal was the lookout for birds of prey and the others searching for lizards, frogs, or bugs.
 Sometimes I got a little bit buried in flying sand and dust while one animal was digging in the ground.
 While on the ground, taking Meerkat photos of the family, I felt something on my legs.
 I fast-checked what creature wants to bite me, and I saw a little one crawling along my leg, jumping off to grab that frog!
 Bon appetite!
 Okay, that is fine with me, an animal needs to eat.
 I went on taking photographs of these fast animals digging in the ground.
 Then again, I felt something, this time on my back, wondering up to my head.

 Well, when the tail of this head intruder was in my way, I knew what it is: The Sentry is doing its duty – gazing the landscape for predators.

-The sweet animals are digging for food in the desert.
-Maybe for snake too!
+The sweet animals in the wild are digging for food in the desert.
+Maybe for snakes too!

 The little sweet animal decided to use me as a watchtower for scanning the landscape.
 Every clan has its sentries, which they swap during the day the scouting shift for predators.
 So, this guard on my head has found its place and seemed quite comfortable!
 If just that tail would have been a tad to the right or left!
 I did not touch the tail at all or the body, even if it touched me!